Is A Water Heater Whistling Dangerous

 Pressure imbalances can cause water heaters to whistle.
 If the pressure inside the tank is too high, it can cause water to be released through a valve and create an audible whistle.
 For this reason, it is important that your water heater’s pressure relief valve is functioning properly and releasing excess pressure as needed.
 Additionally, if there is an imbalance between hot and cold water supply pressures, this can also lead to excessive pressure in the tank and create a whistling noise.

-See also Is Amethyst Water Safe
+See also What Is The Ph Balance Of Distilled Water

 Failing parts can also be responsible for whistling noises from water heaters.
 If certain components such as pipes or valves are worn down or failing, they may produce an audible sound when in use.
 Additionally, if any debris has become lodged inside pipes or valves it can create turbulence that generates sound as well.
 If any components appear worn down or damaged they should be replaced as soon as possible in order to prevent further damage and address the issue causing the whistle noise.